zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 generation of fans,” meaning a whole new group of y ounger people who will like their music.
 Eileen says, “Or you could become the laughingstock of the music world.”
 A “laughingstock” (laughingstock) – one wor d – is a person that other people make fun of, that other people laugh at, usu ally because that person is doing something embarrassing or stupid that other p eople laugh at.

 Eileen thinks that Dex and his band will be “the la ughingstock of the music world,” meaning everyone else who is involved in ma king and selling music.
 Dex says, “Okay, that’s enough.
-You’re officially out o f the band,” meaning you will not be a member of the band.
+You’re officially out of the band,” meaning you will not be a member of the band.
 Eileen says, “I didn’t  know I was in the band.”
 Dex responds, “I had considered making you a backup sin ger, but I can’t deal with your negativity.”

 A “backup singer” is someone who provides help for the lead or main singer in a band.
 You still see this in some musical groups.
 Th ere will usually be two people, maybe more, who are standing in the back who are al so singing the song, helping the main singer of the song – the person we  would call the “lead (lead) singer” of the band.